 Video on the iPad mini 2 is excellent.
 There's no other way to describe it.
 You've got sharp images, a large screen and, the black bars aside thanks to the 4:3 screen ratio, a thoroughly immersive experience.

 However, it's not the best out there.
-You can argue that the larger iPad Air 2 and the Amazon Kindle Fire HDX both have better screens when it comes to color reproduction, giving a more natural-looking experience.
+You can argue that the larger iPad Air 2 and the Amazon Kindle Fire tablets have better screens when it comes to color reproduction, giving a more natural-looking experience.

 But once you've plopped your favorite movies onto the iPad mini 2, you're in a very good place indeed.
 The 7.9 inch screen is a really portable size that means you can cart the mini 2 around with you without getting wrist ache from too much watching.

-The range of movie codes supported is still disappointing though, with MP4 really the main one that will be supported. iTunes is still an infuriating platform to use to get video onto your iPad – for instance, we needed to encode our battery test video into 1080p from 1080p just to allow it on.
+The range of movie codecs supported is still disappointing though, with MP4 really the main one that will be supported. iTunes is still an infuriating platform to use to get video onto your iPad – for instance, I needed to re-encode the battery test video just to get it on.